NASA-AMMOS/CODEX/server/api/README.md

 "cid": Not sure, set on front end, not used by server currently.<br/>
 "scoring": The metric for evaluating the equality of the model.
 Acceptable keys are: accuracy, balanced_accuracy, average_precision, brier_score_loss, f1, f1_micro, f1_macro, f1_weighted, f1_samples, neg_log_loss, precision, recall, jaccard, roc_auc<br/>
 "search_type": Technique for evaluating the parameter space for each algorithm.
 Acceptable keys are: "random" or "grid".<br/>
-"parameters": {<sub dictionary of parameters for the given algorithmName>} - Defined in the table below.
+"parameters": sub dictionary of parameters for the given algorithmName - Defined in the table below.
 Only send the ones specified for the given algorithm.
 Each key should be a list.
 																			When a range is given by the user, the front end should extend it out.
 For example, if the user specified min=5, max=10 & step=2 for key "apple", the front end should send "apple":[5,7,9]<br/>